Probes For Coating Thickness Measurement & Material Testing

 - Individual factory calibration of each probe ensures maximum precision

-- Patented conductivity compensation for all amplitude-sensitive eddy current measuring probes prevents influence by different electrical conductivities
+- High precision conductivity compensation for all amplitude-sensitive eddy current measuring probes prevents influence by different electrical conductivities

 - Probe with curvature compensation for use with the amplitude-sensitive eddy current measurement method